Violence in the Health Care Workplace

-Saint Xavier University School of Nursing and Health Sciences in conjunction with Sigma Theta Tau, Alpha Omicron Chapter and SXU Alumni Relations proudly presents Scholarly Conversations: You Are Not Alone: Living With Anxiety, Depression or Mental Illness.
+Saint Xavier University School of Nursing and Health Sciences in conjunction with Sigma Theta Tau, Alpha Omicron Chapter and Alumni Relations proudly presents Scholarly Conversations: Violence in the Health Care Workplace.

 McGuire Hall (L-216)